osmandapp/docs/content/osmand/map/public-transport.md

 Clicking on a point {% data variables.android-values.rendering_attr_transportStops_name %} on the map opens Public transport Routes information in Map Context menu.

-Here we can find the name of public stop, an icon of public transport type for this stop, Public transport Routes with different colors for each transport types(red for bus, blue for tramp, purple for trolleybus, color line for subway), nearest routes within 150m, directions and distance to the stop.
+Here we can find the name of public stop, an icon of public transport type for this stop, a shield with number of Public transport Routes and with different shield colors for each transport types(red for bus, blue for tramp, purple for trolleybus, color line for subway), nearest routes within 150m, directions and distance to the stop.

 | Android | iOS |
 | :---: | :---: |